Anthim FDA Approval History

 Anthim is indicated for the treatment of anthrax in combination with appropriate antibacterial drugs (levofloxacin, ciprofloxacin and doxycycline), and is administered as a single-dose intravenous infusion.
 Hypersensitivity reactions, including anaphylaxis, have been reported during infusion, and premedication with diphenhydramine is recommended.
 The most common side effects reported in healthy volunteers who participated in the safety studies were headache, itching, upper respiratory tract infections, cough, nasal congestion, urticaria, pain in extremities, and bruising, swelling and pain at the infusion site.

-Development History and FDA Approval Process for Anthim
+Development Timeline for Anthim

 |Mar 21, 2016||FDA Approves Anthim (obiltoxaximab) for Inhalation Anthrax|